Multi-sensory Impairment

 In functional terms deafblind/multi-sensory impaired children and young people may include those with:

-Mild to profound auditory impairment and visual impairment
+Mild to profound auditory impairment and vision impairment

-Mild to profound auditory and visual impairments and other significant disabilities
+Mild to profound auditory and vision impairments and other significant disabilities

 Central processing problems of vision and hearing